LivingWithBugs Logo

 Household insecticides

 Question: Can I safely use insecticides indoors?
-Yes and no. First, there is almost no reason to ever apply insecticides indoors.
+Yes and no. First, there is almost no reason to apply insecticides indoors.
 Most insecticides available to homeowners as aerosol sprays are messy and not very effective, and you should not apply conventional insecticides in a kitchen where food can be contaminated.

 Recently, however, new botanical (plant-based) insecticides have been introduced into the homeowner market that can be safely used indoors especially those botanical products that do not contain petroleum distillate and are labeled exempt from EPA registration.
 While I still hesitate to recommend insecticides for routine indoor use, if you want to use an insecticide use one of these safer alternatives (see Using Botanical Insecticides).